rashok8/Vector-Addition-using-GPU-Kernel-function-CUDA-Memory/README.md

     return 0;
 }
 ```

-We'll ignore the `add_vectors` "kernel" function for the moment and jump down to the main function.
+ Ignoring the `add_vectors` "kernel" function for the moment and jump down to the main function.
 Here, we first determine the number of bytes of memory required for an array with N double precision elements:

 ```c
     // Number of bytes to allocate for N doubles size_t bytes = N*sizeof(double);
 ```

-Next, we allocate memory on the CPU for arrays A, B and C:
+ Allocating memory on the CPU for arrays A, B and C:

 ```c
     // Allocate memory for arrays A, B, and C on host